boyahou/boyahou.github.io/_pages/about.md

 ## News:

 Jan 2026: Happy New Year!
-Wishing everyone a healthy, productive, and fulfilling 2026.
+Wishing everyone a healthy and fulfilling 2026.
 Our manuscript, "Spatially-Coupled Network RNA Velocities: A Control-Theoretic Perspective", is now available on [arXiv](https://arxiv.org/abs/2601.01018).

 ## Research Interests: